 Chapter 3: New York City

-Of course, that's only a tangent because the actual setting for chapter three is a restaurant.
+The setting for chapter three is a restaurant.
 I randomly settled on the restaurant in the Hotel Pennsylvania, the Cafe Rouge, after it was listed in the equivalent of a 1929 Zagat guide.
 I figured it if was open in 1929, it was probably open in 1923.
-Turns out, by total coincidence, the Hotel Pennsylvania was the largest hotel in the world at the time, which meant its restaurant was the largest hotel restaurant in the world.
+Turns out that, by total coincidence, the Hotel Pennsylvania was the largest hotel in the world at the time, which meant its restaurant was the largest hotel restaurant in the world.
 Talk about coincidence!
 But it did mean I found a bunch of pictures on Google.

-In case I forget to add it during the post about Eliza, according to the book Loyalty in Time of Trial: The African American Experience During World War I, 23 African-American women were sent by the YMCA to work with the 200,000 African-American soldiers stationed in France during and after WWI.
+In case I forget to add it in the eventual post about Eliza, according to the book Loyalty in Time of Trial: The African American Experience During World War I, 23 African-American women were sent by the YMCA to work with the 200,000 African-American soldiers stationed in France during and after WWI.
 They managed leave stations, canteens, and hostess houses.
-You can read more about it here: https://share.america.gov/these-african-american-women-helped-in-world-war-i/.
-So this is what Clara would have been doing in France.
+You can read more about it here.
+This is what Eliza would have been doing in France.

-Regarding the history of slavery in Morocco, everything in the text is quite true.
-France declared Morocco a French protectorate in 1912 and like other European colonial powers in Africa introduced anti-slavery legislation in a piecemeal, gradual fashion.
-Moroccan judges assumed that since Morocco was a French protectorate and slavery was prohibited in French possessions that slavery was illegal in their country, but it was only in 1925 that a law explicitly prohibiting slavery in Morocco was introduced.
+France declared Morocco a French protectorate in 1912 and, like other European colonial powers in Africa, introduced anti-slavery legislation in a piecemeal, gradual fashion.
+Moroccan judges assumed that since Morocco was a French protectorate and slavery was prohibited in French possessions, slavery was illegal in their country, but it was only in 1925 that a law explicitly prohibiting slavery in Morocco was introduced.
 Unfortunately, this legacy of slavery means that dark skinned Moroccans (or other Africans living in or traveling to Morocco) often experience discrimination even today.